alhakimiakrm/RIV-Fleet-C-Hotkeys/README.md

     and Courtesy Check fil in correctly.
     1. More specifically, you need to make sure you have access to the snippet that allows for autofill of those particular items.
 See Ace if you need help obtaining this

- 2. You will need to make sure you do not currently have any other shortcuts or text expansions/snippets binded to (ALT + BACKSPACE) or (WIN + Z)
+ 2. You will need to make sure you do not currently have any other shortcuts or text expansions/snippets binded to (ALT + BACKSPACE) or (WIN + E)

  3. Once you have impersonated the intended Service Center, you will need to 'Return to Own Account' and search up the Repair Order again.
     1. The reason for this is because Auto Integrate, for some arbitrary reason, does not allow for Enter keys to register so this will break the script and not